Safo001/WorkShops_S2_24/workshop3/readme.md

 # Step 7: Using the VL53L1 ULD

-For this step, use the VL53Driver sketch.
+For this step, use the VL53_DRIVER sketch.
+This also has a header file where a lot of register names are defined, so I've packed them together as a .ZIP file.
+You'll need to uncompress this to open the sketch.

 A useful feature on the Arduino IDE 2.0 is code folding- hover to the left of a function and an arrow should appear.
 Click this to minimize the	 function to one line, making it easier to quickly read over the code.
 You can use this to collapse all of the API functions, so that you can quickly read them in the next section and find which function corresponds to each step.